vepkho/Weather-App/README.md

 # Weather Application

-It is my first ReactJS application, where I tried to use my theoretical knowledge  in practice.
+It wass my first ReactJS application, where I tried to use my theoretical knowledge  in practice.

 ## Experience I gained